 (Source)

-Thus, if the First Amendment means anything in the field, it must allow protests even against the moral code that the standard of the day sets for the community.
+Thus, if the First Amendment guarantee of freedom of speech and press is to mean anything in this field, it must allow protests even against the moral code that the standard of the day sets for the community.
 In other words, literature should not be suppressed merely because it offends the moral code of the censor.

 Alas, irreverence has been subsumed by mere grossness, at least in the so-called mass media.
 What we have now — to quote myself at my most pretentious — is a nimiety of scurrility with a concomitant exiguity of taste.
 For example, the freedom (hooray!) to say almost anything you want on television about society’s problems has been co-opted (alas!) by the freedom to talk instead about flatulence, orgasms, genitalia, masturbation, etc., etc., and to replace real comment with pop-culture references and so-called “adult” language.
 Irreverence is easy — what’s hard is wit.